wpilibsuite/frc-docs/source/docs/software/troubleshooting/networking.rst

 .. todo:: add more and maybe some images

-You should immediately notify the FTA that there is a connectivity issue for the quickest resolution.
+If on the field, you should immediately notify the FTA that there is a connectivity issue for the quickest resolution.

-.. important:: While rare, it has been shown that the robot radio can sometimes take a large amount of time to boot.
+.. important:: While rare, it has been shown that the robot radio can sometimes take a large amount of time to boot - 90 seconds or more.

 Driving toward Root Cause
 -------------------------